 Is CBD a better choice?
 Let's look at the facts.

 Can CBD be Effective in Treating Nasal Congestion?

 Cannabidiol (CBD) is one of hundreds of chemical compounds called cannabinoids found in the cannabis plant family, which includes both hemp and marijuana.
 Don't confuse it with the psychoactive tetrahydrocannabinol (THC), which is the most common cannabinoid in marijuana and the one responsible for making you high.

 Full-Spectrum CBD, in contrast, comes from hemp plants with a 0.3 percent or lower concentration of THC.
-It's not psychoactive but instead valued as a natural remedy for a wide range of health problems like chronic pain, anxiety, and insomnia, and more.
+It's not psychoactive but instead valued as a natural remedy for a wide range of health problems like chronic pain, body discomforts, and insomnia, and more.

 Broad-Spectrum CBD offers the same benefits, but it undergoes a purification process that removes all THC without affecting its synergistic components or overall effectiveness.